Durgapur & Barrage Area, Paschim Bardhaman

 Text Body

 The Durgapur Barrage, that 692-metre ribbon of concrete and steel arching across the Damodar, is both the city's founding act and its greatest natural attraction.
-Built in 1955 by the Damodar Valley Corporation (DVC), India's first multipurpose river valley project, itself modelled on the Tennessee Valley Authority, it controls floodwaters that once devastated Bengal's plains and has a gross command area of 569,000 hectares across Burdwan, Bankura, and Hooghly districts, with an irrigation potential of 364,000 hectares actually created.
-Come here at the height of monsoon when the 34 lock-gates are thrown open and a wall of brown water thunders through, and you will understand why Durgapur calls itself a city that tamed a river.
+Built in 1955 by the Damodar Valley Corporation (DVC), India's first multipurpose river valley project, modelled on the Tennessee Valley Authority, controls floodwaters that once devastated Bengal's plains and has a gross command area of 569,000 hectares across Burdwan, Bankura and Hooghly districts, with an irrigation potential of 364,000 hectares actually created.
+Come here at the height of monsoon when the 34 lock-gates are thrown open and a wall of water thunders through and you will understand why Durgapur calls itself a city that tamed a river.

 Yet Durgapur is far more than an engineering monument.
-Its wide, tree-lined boulevards betray its planned origins; its red-brick DSP Township echoes British-era garden-city ideals; and its parks, temples, riverside ghats, and raucous street-food lanes reveal a city that has grown comfortably into itself.
-It sits at a fascinating cultural crossroads where Bengali tradition mingles with waves of migrants from Bihar, Jharkhand, Odisha, and Rajasthan who arrived to build and run the steel plant, creating a cosmopolitan texture rare in a city of this size.
-For the traveller willing to look beneath the smokestacks, Durgapur offers history, nature, flavour, and the rare pleasure of watching an Indian city be quietly, stubbornly itself.
+Its wide, tree-lined boulevards betray its planned origins; its red-brick DSP Township echoes British-era garden-city ideals; and its parks, temples, riverside ghats and raucous street-food lanes reveal a city that has grown comfortably into itself.
+It sits at a fascinating cultural crossroad where Bengali tradition mingles with waves of migrants from Bihar, Jharkhand, Odisha and Rajasthan who arrived to build and run the steel plant, creating a cosmopolitan texture rare in a city of this size.
+For the traveller willing to look beneath the smokestacks, Durgapur offers history, nature, flavour and the rare pleasure of watching an Indian city be quietly, stubbornly itself.

 History

-Stone hunting implements excavated in the area attest to human habitation around 5,000 BC.
-The Damodar–Ajay river valley fostered settled life during the Harappa-Mohenjo Daro era, and the region later passed through the hands of the Maurya, Gupta, and later medieval dynasties.
-By the 18th century, the forested ravines flanking the Damodar had become the territory of the legendary dacoit Bhabani Pathak, a Robin Hood figure whose exploits Bankim Chandra Chattopadhyay would fictionalise in his novel Devi Chaudhurani.
-The hillock he used as his lookout still exists in the city today.
+Stone hunting implements excavated in the area attest to human habitation around 5,000 BCE.
+The Damodar–Ajay river valley fostered settled life during the Harappa-Mohenjo Daro era and the region later passed through the hands of the Maurya, Gupta and other later medieval dynasties.
+By the 18th century, the forested ravines flanking the Damodar had become the territory of legendary dacoit Bhabani Pathak, whose exploits Bankim Chandra Chattopadhyay fictionalised in his novel Devi Chaudhurani

 The Barrage Area